FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 the command *change*
 ''''''''''''''''''''

 This command changes the label of elements and border elements of a mesh.
+It's the equivalent command in 2d mesh case.

 Changing the label of elements and border elements will be done using the keyword :freefem:`change`.